Nordgaren/Erd-Tools-CPP/README.md

 If I missed your contribution, let me know!

 # Change Log
+### Beta 0.1.3
+* Added option to display poise instead of damage numbers on boss bar.

 ### Beta 0.1.2.1
 * Added range multiplier for harvesting materials.